Skip to content

 -d '{

-"inputMessage": "what is Microsoft price?",
+"inputMessage": "What is Microsoft stock sentiment?",

 "messageHistory": [